fairlearn/fairlearn/docs/user_guide/fairness_in_machine_learning.rst

 * *The Framing Trap*

-Each of these traps are the result of failing to consider the way in with social context and technology are interrelated, as well as a deeper understanding of "the social" in order to solve problems Ackerman [#5]_.
+We provide some definitions and examples of these traps to help Fairlearn users think about how choices they make in their work can avoid these common pitfalls.

 The Solutionism Trap
 ^^^^^^^^^^^^^^^^^^^^